Why Do Birds Fly in a V-formation?

 Materials and Equipment

-- LEGO set, 6177 basic bricks deluxe; available from Amazon.com
+- LEGO set, basic bricks set; available from Amazon.com

 - LEGO set, 628 X-large grey base plate; available from Amazon.com